01 of 11

 Treat Your Windows

 Whether you opt for light and breezy or long and dramatic, your window treatments are a no-fail way to enhance your look.
-And if you’re like so many of us who are working with less square footage than we’d like, installing your curtain rod high above the windows and investing in extra long curtains will seriously maximize your visual space by making our ceilings appear higher.Continue to 7 of 11 below.
+And if you’re like so many of us who are working with less square footage than we’d like, installing your curtain rod high above the windows and investing in extra long curtains, like the soft pink ones shown here from Suzy Hoodless, will seriously maximize your visual space by making your ceilings appear higher.Continue to 7 of 11 below.

 07 of 11